kyonifer/silveran-reader/README.md

 # Building From Source

 See [the contributing documentation](CONTRIBUTING.md) for more information.
 This project is highly experimental currently, so no pre-built executables are available.
 This is expected to change once things are more complete.

+# Privacy Policy

+Silveran Reader does not collect any data whatsoever.
+All your reading data stays on your device (or syncs to your own self-hosted Storyteller server if you choose to configure one).